Mythologos/Notre-Dame-Digitized-Latin-Collection/README.md

-We would like to thank the [Navari Family Center for Digital Scholarship (NFCDS)](https://cds.library.nd.edu/) at the University of Notre Dame for supporting our work on digitization and making scholarly materials publicly-accessible.
+We would like to thank the [Navari Family Center for Digital Scholarship (NFCDS)](https://cds.library.nd.edu/) at the University of Notre Dame for supporting our work on digitization and creating openly-accessible materials.